 The team consists of highly experienced speech and language therapists and assistants.
 They will assess and deliver therapy input to each young person to enable them to communicate in a way that is most appropriate for them and empowers their learning and independence.

 Therapists maintain close contact with all departments, liaising and providing training, to ensure young people are actively encouraged to use and develop their communication skills throughout their day.

-Young people take part in individual and group speech therapy sessions; while therapists are also actively involved in classroom based activities, college and every-day activities too.
-Providing plenty of motivating opportunities to communicate by a variety of means improves participation and well – being.
+Young people take part in individual and group speech therapy sessions; while therapists are also actively involved in college and every-day activities too.
+Providing plenty of motivating opportunities to communicate by a variety of means improves participation and wellbeing.

 The speech and language therapy department offer:

 • Specialist assessment and access to speech and language therapy input to all young people at Ivybridge, implemented across the day.

 • A ‘total communication environment’, which embraces the young person’s most effective form(s) of communication, including use of ‘objects of reference’, photos, symbols, signs

 • Programs such as Attention- Autism Approach and Picture Exchange Communication ( P.E.Cs)

 • use of Makaton signing, including a rolling programme of training from our qualified Makaton tutors

 • low and high technology voice output communication aids